uchicago-rad-whitneylab/vetnet2026/VETNET_keynote_resources.md

 # What Can Become?
 Learning from Benchmark Successes and Failures in Human Medical Imaging

-**Heather M. Whitney, PhD** — Assistant Professor of Radiology, The University of Chicago, on behalf of MIDRC Keynote, VETNET Thought Summit, Cornell University — June 9, 2026
+**Heather M. Whitney, PhD** — Assistant Professor of Radiology, The University of Chicago

+on behalf of MIDRC, the Medical Imaging and Data Resource Center

+Keynote, VETNET Thought Summit, Cornell University — June 9, 2026

 This page accompanies the keynote.
 It points to MIDRC resources and lists every publication referenced in the talk, including those cited in the speaker notes, with full author lists, DOIs, and links.